ben4ord/ben4ord/README.md

 ## Benjamin Ford

-* I am a Senior at Western Colorado University perusing a Bachelor's degree in Computer Science with a emphasis in Machin Learning I am also getting a minor in math.
+* I am a Senior at Western Colorado University perusing a Bachelor's degree in Computer Science with a emphasis in Machine Learning and a Minor in Math.

 ## What got me started